RRDtool: General data storage

 After this time the archive will "wrap around": the next insertion will overwrite the oldest entry.
-This behavior in this context is referred to as "round-robin" and is the reason for the program's name.
-However this is different from the common computer science definition, which is a method of distributing resources among multiple consumers or processes.
+This behavior is referred to as "round-robin" and is the reason for the program's name.

 To cover several timespans and/or use several consolidation functions, an RRD file may contain multiple RRAs.
 The data retrieval function of RRDtool automatically selects the archive with the highest resolution that still covers the requested timespan.
 This mechanism is also used by RRDtool's graphing subsystem.